gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 ## II.
 The Philosophical Roots

 Post-truth did not emerge from nowhere.
-It has intellectual ancestors — and they are respectable ones.
+It has intellectual ancestors, and they are respectable ones.

 **Nietzsche** is the most frequently cited, most frequently misread.

-"There are no facts, only interpretations" — this line, from his notebooks, is the post-truth movement's favorite philosophical ammunition.
+*"There are no facts, only interpretations":* this line, from his notebooks, is the post-truth movement's favorite philosophical ammunition.

 But Nietzsche was not saying that climate change is a hoax.
-He was making a point about the theory-ladenness of observation — that we never encounter raw, uninterpreted data, that every fact is already framed by a perspective, a value, a will.
+He was making a point about the theory-ladenness of observation: that we never encounter raw, uninterpreted data, that every fact is already framed by a perspective, a value, a will.

 This is a sophisticated epistemological point.
 It does not follow that all perspectives are equally valid.
-Nietzsche was, if anything, a ferocious elitist about truth — contemptuous of comfortable lies, demanding of rigorous honesty.
+Nietzsche was, if anything, a ferocious elitist about truth, contemptuous of comfortable lies, demanding of rigorous honesty.

 The appropriation of Nietzsche by post-truth politics is itself a post-truth move: taking a complex argument and flattening it into a slogan.

-**Postmodern philosophy** — Foucault, Derrida, Lyotard — is the other standard villain in this story.
+**Postmodern philosophy** (Foucault, Derrida, Lyotard) is the other standard villain in this story.

-Lyotard's *The Postmodern Condition* (1979) defined postmodernity as "incredulity toward metanarratives" — suspicion of grand, totalizing accounts of history, progress, science.
+Lyotard's *The Postmodern Condition* (1979) defined postmodernity as "incredulity toward metanarratives": suspicion of grand, totalizing accounts of history, progress, science.

-Foucault's analysis of power/knowledge showed how what counts as truth in any society is shaped by relations of power — who gets to speak, who is believed, whose knowledge is legitimized.
+Foucault's analysis of power/knowledge showed how what counts as truth in any society is shaped by relations of power: who gets to speak, who is believed, whose knowledge is legitimized.

 These were genuine insights.
-The postmodern critique of Enlightenment universalism revealed real blind spots — whose "universal reason"?
+The postmodern critique of Enlightenment universalism revealed real blind spots.
+Whose "universal reason"?
 Whose "objective science"?
 Whose history?

 But the insight was unstable.

-If all knowledge is power, if all truth-claims are political, if there is no view from nowhere — then the tools of critique cannot be exempted from the critique.
+If all knowledge is power, if all truth-claims are political, if there is no view from nowhere, then the tools of critique cannot be exempted from the critique.
 The postmodern analysis of ideology is itself ideological.
 The deconstruction deconstructs itself.